trabz777/DBA-Requirements-Oracle-12c/README.md

 requirements for which a planned strategy is proposed.
 Read the report for full understanding of each requirement and my proposed solutions.
 This report will specially be helpful for those who are interested or begining their career in Database Administration.

-You can mimic this project if you have access or your organisation is using Oracle Database server (via SQL Plus or SQL Developer).
+You can mimic this project if you have access or your organisation is using Oracle Database Server (via SQL Plus or SQL Developer).